HomeTexas Horse Betting

 • Exacta: To win an exacta, bettors need to pick the top two horses in the correct order.
 If you correctly select the winner and runner-up, you will earn a much larger payout than if you select the winner alone.

 • Quinella: A quinella is, in effect, two exactas.
 Bettors choose their top two horses regardless of the finishing order.
-This is a rarer bet type and isn’t offered at most tracks.
+This is a rarer bet type and isn’t offered at most Texas horse racing tracks.

 • Trifecta: A trifecta is similar to an exacta.
 However, with this type, you are betting on the top three horses in their finishing order.
 To boost your chances of winning, you can “box” a trifecta, splitting your stake among the six possible finishing positions of your chosen three horses.
 Alternatively, you can nominate a “key” horse as your race winner, then split your stake to cover the possible permutations for the minor places.